top of page

 • Digital physics

-VR relies on controllers or hand-model approximations, making it inherently limited for fine motor skills or the use of real-world equipment use.
+VR relies on controllers or hand-model approximations, which limits its effectiveness for fine motor skills or the use of real-world equipment.

 • Introductory training